Special Transportation Studies

 4. Woodford County Asset Management & Feasibility Project

 Woodford County received $9,500 to develop a computer-based system that assisted with developing short-term (1-2 years) and long-term (5+ years) plans for maintenance and capital improvements.
 The project also provided a format for monitoring conditions, scheduled inspections, and aid benefit/cost scenario preparations for scheduled repair, replacements, or enhancements for the various assets included in the program.
+The final deliverable is a computer-based system; therefore, no report is available.